czi-catalystproject/hub-champion-training/episodes/server_resources.md

 We shall explore the *Image* dropdown box further in the next episode, {ref}`episode-images`.

-::::{dropdown} Exercise: Local versus Cloud computing – What's the difference?
+::::{admonition} Exercise: Local versus Cloud computing – What's the difference?
-:open:
+:class: exercise

 How does the number of CPUs and RAM available on the hub compare with your personal computer?
 What impact does access to these cloud resources have on your user's work?

-:::{dropdown} Solution
+:::{admonition} Solution
+:class: solution, dropdown

 In general, more CPU cores available in the cloud allow for more work to be done in *parallel* and reduce time to solution (a CPU-bound program).
 Parallel computing is where multiple CPU cores can be used simultaneously to solve a computational problem, e.g. running the same processing task on several different datasets.